Economy of Nauru: Finance

-Nauru has been a cash economy since at least 2004, after the Bank of Nauru and the Republic of Nauru Finance Corporation went bankrupt and ceased operations in the early 2000s and the licenses of all offshore banks were revoked by the Nauru government in 2004.
+Nauru has been a cash economy since at least 2004, after the Republic of Nauru Finance Corporation went bankrupt and ceased operations in the early 2000s, the licenses of all offshore banks were revoked by the Nauru government in 2004 and the Bank of Nauru closed in 2006.
 Nauru uses the Australian dollar for its currency.
 Most government payments are executed through electronic funds transfer.
 Electronic funds transfer at point of sale was introduced in 2020.
 The government is required to periodically fly in Australian currency to maintain liquidity.

 On 2 June 2015, an agency of Bendigo and Adelaide Bank, Australia's fifth largest bank, was established in Nauru by the Department of Finance.
+It was the first bank in Nauru since 2006.
 Effective from the end of April 2016, Westpac, one of Australia's largest banks, ceased to have any dealings with the Nauru government.
 On 21 April 2016, it was announced that the Bendigo Bank was facing pressure also to close its operation in Nauru.

 On 14 November 2023, Bendigo and Adelaide Bank announced its intention to cease operation in Nauru by December 2024.
 On 24 January 2024, Nauru formally re-established diplomatic ties with the People's Republic of China after withdrawing recognition of Taiwan.
 In early March 2024, the Bank of China sent a delegation to Nauru to discuss its banking problems.
 On 18 March, Bendigo and Adelaide Bank announced its intention to delay its exit from Nauru, from December 2024 to July 2025.

+On 11 August 2025, following the exit of Bendigo and Adelaide Bank on 8 August, the Commonwealth Bank of Australia (CommBank) established an agency in Nauru to provide banking services to residents.

 Taxation

-On October 1, 2014, an income tax was imposed in Nauru for the first time, with high income earners paying a flat rate of 10%.
+On 1 October 2014, an income tax was imposed in Nauru for the first time, with high income earners paying a flat rate of 10%.
 The government spending in 2015 was forecast to be under US$92 million.
 Taxes include an airport departure tax and a bed tax at the Meneñ Hotel.
 The 2007–08 Budget saw the increase of existing excises on cigarettes and duty on imports.
 A tax on sugary foods was also introduced, chiefly to help combat Nauru's diabetes epidemic.
+In 2023, a tax rate of 20% was imposed on wages exceeding $9,240 per month.
+The tax rate is the same for residents and non-residents who are employees in Nauru.
+There is a different tax rate for the provision of services as opposed to employment taxes.